anky19698/Wine-Business-ChatBot/README.md

 # Wine Business Chatbot

 This project implements an AI-powered chatbot for a wine business using retrieval-augmented generation.
 The chatbot can answer customer queries about wines, winemakers, and related information based on a provided corpus.

+## Here is Chatbot Web App: https://wine-business-chatbot.streamlit.app/

 ## Features